nafis1711/Terrorism-Analysis/README.md

-# Terrorism-analysis using the concept of 'visualizing of time series data':
+# Terrorism-analysis using the concept of 'Time series Analysis':

 This project is going to give the insights for the Terror attack happening in the world in details in panache manner.
 For this project I have used Python as my primary language and also,I have used Dash to make web application and visualization.